Top 10 Spanish Concepts You Won’t Find in English

 That alarm has been going off for 10 minutes.
 I’m fed up with it.

-My psychology teacher said to me once: ‘El deseo es más fuerte que las ganas.’
-Ganas is a word used to express a want, coupled with an impulse leading to that action.
+Ganas is a word that expresses a want, coupled with an impulse leading to that action.
 It’s stronger than being in the mood for something but not as powerful as desire.
-So, my teacher’s phrase refers to that moment when you really don’t want to start your Spanish lesson, but your desire to learn is bigger, so you get up and do it anyways.
 Ganas is similar to whim, without the sudden and unexplainable nature of the word.

 Tengo ganas de ver tele y comer comida chatarra.